PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-11 08:03:05
+Last updated: 2024-04-11 08:03:39
-Random Quote: No more half-measures, Walter. - Mike Ehrmantraut
+Random Quote: I can bring you in warm, or I can bring you in cold. - Din Djarin